-If you want an Order of Protection, people in criminalized states will not feel safe to refer to the reproductive coercion as evidence of abuse.
+When seeking an Order of Protection, those in criminalized states will not feel safe to refer to reproductive coercion as evidence of abuse.

 Victims tethered to abusers by children:

-We know that women denied abortion more likely to stay in abusive relationships.
+We know that women who are denied or unable to access abortion are more likely to stay in abusive relationships.
 Research from the UCSF Bixby Center shows that, compared to women who were able to end an unwanted pregnancy, those who could not access abortion care and ultimately gave birth were more likely to remain in physically abusive relationships over the next two and half years.

 They also found that intimate partner violence is common among women having abortions, with between 6% and 22% reporting recent violence from an intimate partner, and that 8% of women sought an abortion because they had abusive partners.